Azure Data Encryption at rest

 What is encryption at rest?

-Encryption at Rest is the encoding (encryption) of data when it is persisted.
+Encryption is the secure encoding of data used to protect confidentiality of data.
 The Encryption at Rest designs in Azure use symmetric encryption to encrypt and decrypt large amounts of data quickly according to a simple conceptual model:

 - A symmetric encryption key is used to encrypt data as it is written to storage.